Rays vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have been chosen as underdogs in four games this year and have walked away with the win two times (50%) in those games.
+- The Rays have won in three of the five contests they have been named as odds-on underdogs this year.

-- Tampa Bay has played as an underdog of +135 or more once this season and lost that game.
+- Tampa Bay has entered five games this season as the underdog by -110 or more and is 3-2 in those contests.

-- Sportsbooks have implied with the moneyline set for this matchup that the Rays have a 42.6% chance of pulling out a win.
+- The moneyline set for this matchup implies the Rays have a 52.4% chance of walking away with the win.

-- Games involving Tampa Bay have gone over the total set by bookmakers in 23 of 42 chances this season.
+- Games involving Tampa Bay have gone over the total set by sportsbooks in 24 of 43 chances this season.

-- The Rays have been perfect against the spread this season, going 4-0-0.
+- The Rays have won every one of their four games against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.